 Upper-Division Writing Awards

-The Office of the Campus Writing Coordinator announces four writing awards that recognize excellence in student writing in upper-division courses (numbered 100 and above).
-Prizes will be awarded to students enrolled in Spring 2017, Fall 2017, and Winter 2018.
+The Office of the Campus Writing & Communication Coordinator announces four writing awards that recognize excellence in student writing in upper-division courses (numbered 100 and above).
+Prizes will be awarded to students enrolled in Spring 2018, Fall 2018, and Winter 2019.
 Only one submission per student will be accepted.
-Winners will be honored in a Writing Awards Ceremony (co-sponsored by the Office of the Campus Writing Coordinator, the Composition Program, the English Department, and the Program in Academic English) in the spring quarter.
+Winners will be honored in a Writing Awards Ceremony (co-sponsored by the Office of the Campus Writing & Communication Coordinator, the Composition Program, the English Department, the Humanities Core Course, and the Program in Academic English) in the spring quarter.

 1. Awards for Excellent Upper-Division Academic Writing